-The Center for Understanding in Conflict, formerly The Center for Mediation in Law, was formed in 1981 as a non-profit educational institute dedicated to integrating mediative principles into the practice of law and resolving legal disputes in commercial, family, organizational and other legal and non-legal settings.
+The Center for Understanding in Conflict, formerly The Center for Mediation in Law, was formed in 1981 as a nonprofit educational institute dedicated to integrating mediative principles into law practice and resolving legal disputes in commercial, family, organizational, and other legal and non-legal settings.
 Initially, the Center conducted introductory and advanced training programs for lawyers, offering its unique Understanding-based approach to conflict resolution.
-The application of this approach has now expanded to collaborative practice, non-profit organizations, ombuds work, traditional legal representation, and other settings in which professionals wish to help parties work through conflict differently.
+The application of this approach has now expanded to collaborative practice, nonprofit organizations, ombuds work, traditional legal representation, and other settings in which professionals wish to help parties work through conflict differently.

-In the United States, we have trained more than 4,000 lawyers, law teachers, judges, and other professionals in this method.
-And since 1990, the Center has trained conflict professionals in Germany, Austria, Switzerland, Israel, Italy, France, and Russia.
+In the United States and abroad, we have trained more than 10,000 nonprofit and corporate leaders, lawyers, law teachers, judges, human resources personnel, mental health providers, and other professionals in this method.
+Since 1990, we have trained conflict professionals in Germany, Austria, Switzerland, Israel, Italy, France, Hong Kong, Australia, Ukraine, and Russia.
 Center trainers have also used the model in training at Harvard’s Program of Instruction for Lawyers, the Harvard Negotiation Insight Initiative, the American Bar Association, and the World Intellectual Property Organization.
 The Center offers ongoing support groups, peer groups, and advanced training programs, both live and virtual.

 Gary Friedman – Co-Founder